mpi-ncs/openoptics/docs/tutorials/5-multi-hop-routing.md

 ![topo](../../assets/example_connect.png)

-Suppose `h0` wants to send a packet to `h3` at time slice 0.
+Suppose `h0` wants to send a packet to `h1` at time slice 1.
-With the direct routing you implemented earlier, the packet cannot be transmitted until time slice 2, when a direct connection between `h0` and `h3` exists.
+With the direct routing you implemented earlier, the packet cannot be transmitted until time slice 0 of the next cycle, when a direct connection between `h0` and `h1` exists.

-But with multi-hop routing, the packet can be sent from `h0` to `h1` at time slice 0, and then forwarded from `h1` to `h3` at time slice 1.
+But with multi-hop routing, the packet can be sent from `h0` to `h2` at time slice 1, and then forwarded from `h2` to `h1` at time slice 2.
 This allows earlier delivery by leveraging intermediate nodes.

 ## Your Tasks